 You can change the routing settings to customize the way the watch calculates routes for each activity.
 NOTE: Not all settings are available for all activity types.

-Hold MENU, select Activities & Apps, select an activity, select the activity settings, and select Routing.
+From the watch face, press , select Activities, select an activity, press , and select Activity Options > Routing.